MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/create-role-center-headline.md

 -   Using the OnDrillDown trigger, headlines can be made interactive, meaning that users can select the headline to dig deeper into numbers or values that are shown in the headline or link to another page or URL.

--   You can dynamically toggle visibility of a specific headline, for example based its relevancy, by setting the Visible property on the field.
+-   You can dynamically toggle visibility of a specific headline, for example base its relevancy, by setting the Visible property on the field.

 -    There are only a few field properties that apply to fields that are used on a **HeadlinePart** type page, including Expression, Visible, ApplicationArea, Drilldown, and DrillDownPageID.
 All other properties are ignored.

 ### In the client
-The Role Center will start by displaying the first headline that is defined on the Headline part page.
+The Role Center will start by displaying the first visible headline that is defined on the Headline part page.
 The headline will appear for 5 seconds, then the next headline will appear for 5 seconds, and so on.
 When all the headlines have been displayed, it will cycle back to the first headline and continue from there.

 -  If a headline is interactive, users can select the headline to open the target defined in the headline.